hervegirod/voskjavafork/README.md

 * port the Sphynx mechanism to handle microphone input

 # Models
-Ready-to-use vosk models are available at https://alphacephei.com/vosk/models
+Ready-to-use vosk models are available at https://alphacephei.com/vosk/models.
+The default model directpry only contains the simple vosk-model-small-en-us-0.15 model.
+You should use the model best suited to your needs.

 # History
 * 0.3.27 : initial version of the fork